damiandominella/ose-cli/README.md

 To create a new module, use the `ose add` command, which will ask you to insert the **module name**  and some other configurations that you can obviously change later.

+### Build module(s)

+When you're done with your development, you can build the modules.
+To do this, just use `ose build` and select the modules you want to build from the list.
+This may take a few seconds to execute, depending on the module files.
+When the build is done, you can go to the [next step](#deploy-modules) and deploy the builded modules.

 ### Deploy module(s)

 When you're done and your module is compiled (you must have a `dist/` directory which contains the builds) you're ready to deploy your module(s).
 By using `ose deploy` you can choose which module(s) to deploy and in a nutshell you will have your modules installed in your OSE environment (here the **ose install path** defined in the project `package.json` is used).